-How Much Does It Cost to Build a Retaining Wall?
+How Much Does It Cost to Install a Retaining Wall?

 Retaining walls are a force against gravity.
 They support soil laterally, keeping it at two different levels on either side of the wall.
 Retaining walls also keep soil in place on a slope to prevent erosion.